slochower/smirnoff-host-guest-manuscript/manuscript.md

 These calculations offer an opportunity to benchmark---and ultimately optimize---new and existing force fields.
 The first force field produced by the Open Force Field Initiative, SMIRNOFF99Frosst v1.0.5, was released in late 2018 [@1HYTTY1PU; @OhpH7vfg].
 It is derived from AMBER parm99 [@13wrQoS3l] and Merck's parm@Frosst [@168lWg0SB].
-Instead of relying on atom types to assign force field parameters to compounds, which is the procedure followed by the tleap program used to assign parameters to molecules in AmberTools [@ltrN7ofw], SMIRNOFF99Frosst and the Open Force Field Toolkit use separately defined local chemical environments for each atom, bond, angle, and dihedral, to apply force field parameters using SMIRKS strings [@pOsXFMux].
+Instead of relying on atom types to assign force field parameters to compounds, which is the procedure followed by the `tleap` program used to assign parameters to molecules in AmberTools [@ltrN7ofw], SMIRNOFF99Frosst and the Open Force Field Toolkit use separately defined local chemical environments for each atom, bond, angle, and dihedral, to apply force field parameters specified by SMIRKS strings [@pOsXFMux].
 This process simplifies and effectively uncouples the parameters for each term in the force field.
 For example, the addition of a new Lennard-Jones parameter does not require creating a new atom type that forces the addition of new bonded, angle, and dihedral parameters.
-This approach leads to a much leaner force field specification; there are over 3000 lines of parameters in GAFF v1.7 [@YmRgHfeU], over 6000 lines of parameters in GAFF v2.1, and just 322 lines of parameters in SMIRNOFF99Frosst version 1.0.5 [@4LS7HWPh].
+This approach leads to a much leaner force field specification; there are over 3000 lines of parameters in GAFF v1.7 [@YmRgHfeU], over 6000 lines of parameters in GAFF v2.1, and just 322 lines of parameters in SMIRNOFF99Frosst v1.0.5 [@4LS7HWPh].
 It is important to note that SMIRNOFF99Frosst is not yet optimized at this stage, only compressed; subsequent work will focus on optimizing SMIRNOFF99Frosst and other SMIRNOFF-family force fields to fit quantum and experimental data [@XzEPM0UV].
 In the following text, SMIRNOFF99Frosst refers to version 1.0.5 of the force field, unless otherwise noted.

 Thus far, SMIRNOFF99Frosst has been tested on hydration free energies of 642 small molecules and the densities and dielectric constants of 45 pure organic liquids [@1HYTTY1PU].
-Here, we benchmark SMIRNOFF99Frosst, GAFF v1.7, and GAFF v2.1 using noncovalent binding thermodynamics for two flexible host molecules and thirty three guests containing three different functional group moieties.
+Here, we benchmark SMIRNOFF99Frosst, GAFF v1.7, and GAFF v2.1 using noncovalent binding thermodynamics for two flexible host molecules and thirty three unique guests containing three different functional group moieties.
 We first compare the results of SMIRNOFF99Frosst with those of the conventional force fields GAFF v1.7 and GAFF v2.1, based on calculations of experimental binding free energies, enthalpies, and entropies.
 We then characterize the differences in host conformations sampled by SMIRNOFF99Frosst compared to the other two force fields.